jmcabo/avgtime/README.md

 See, one is not measuring the running time of a program.
-One is actually measuring the interval of running times where it is likely to always stay... its probability distribution.
+One is actually measuring the interval of running times where it is likely to always stay... to know more about its probability distribution.

 _(Look for 'Hypothesis Testing' and 'Confidence Intervals' on the web